-As explained above 2020 has been a challenging year.
-The final outcome for the year is set out in detail in this Annual Report and Financial Statements in particular in the Statement of Financial Activities and accompanying notes.
+The final outcome for the year is set out in detail in this Annual Report and Financial Statements, in particular in the Statement of Financial Activities and accompanying notes.

-The principal source of funding during for the Academy were grants from the Education and Skills Funding Agency, based on pupil numbers and, to a minor extent grants from the local education authority in respect of Pupil Premium and Special Educational Needs.
+The principal source of funding during the year for the School were grants from the ESFA, based on pupil numbers and, to a minor extent grants from the Local Education Authority in respect of Pupil Premium and Special Educational Needs.
 All grants were spent on meeting the educational needs of our pupils.
 In addition, the school received some income from letting the premises to third parties and also catering income from operating a canteen.
-Such sources of income were severely impacted by the impact of the Coronavirus epidemic and school closures implemented as part of the Spring 2020 Lockdown.
+Such sources of income were severely impacted by the impact of the Coronavirus epidemic and school closures implemented as part of the Spring 2021 Lockdown.